 Fifth Level: Inception

 A Nazi mountain fortress figures strongly in many films.
 That this should be the fifth level made Rosanna comment on its reflection of the inner levels of dreams in that movie.
-The “Falcon’s Heart” (aka ‘treasure’) is being kept in a safe here (as is it in our inner selves).
+The “Falcon’s Heart” (aka ‘treasure’) is being kept in a safe here (as it is in our inner selves).
 By now everyone’s on their last life: it’s do or die!
 Lesson: your liberation ‘seed’ was hidden in the Jumanji Berry — in other words, ‘buried’.

 “Bring the Falcon’s Heart to the sunlight.”